(under construction!)

 child-like beings with wings.

-they can return after death, turning into a gaseous substance so the fairy can re-collect all parts of their body in a less dangerous scenario. faries have what appear to be bandages covering their face, if one were to take them off, then the child-like face underneath will fall apart, before the fairy dies and respawns with the bandages back on. they usually try to lead elves (or humans during the incident) to their death, through whatever method is easiest for the situation. they wear consistent uniforms, changing colours depending on the individual, though not by much. the amount of wings they have correlate with how strong they are, with three pairs being potentially fatal to humans, although they are unlikely to directly attack anyone, preffering psychological warfare and childish "pranks". they are desired by the elves, but due to obligation from vampires (and personal interest), they do not return the respect.
+they can return after death, turning into a gaseous substance so the fairy can re-collect all parts of their body in a less dangerous scenario. faries have what appear to be bandages covering their face, if one were to take them off, then the child-like face underneath will fall apart, before the fairy dies and respawns with the bandages back on. they usually try to lead elves (or humans during the event) to their death, through whatever method is easiest for the situation. they wear consistent uniforms, changing colours depending on the individual, though not by much. the amount of wings they have correlate with how strong they are, with three pairs being potentially fatal to humans, although they are unlikely to directly attack anyone, preffering psychological warfare and childish "pranks". they are desired by the elves, but due to obligation from vampires (and personal interest), they do not return the respect.

 glow slugs